-If the mere thought of walking into a dental practice fills you with anxiety, you’re not alone.
-25% of us are fearful enough to delay or completely avoid appointments with our dentist, but is there a solution?
-Aside from finding a dental clinic that understands your fear and makes you feel at ease, have you ever heard of dental sedation?
+If the mere thought of walking into a dental practice fills you with fear of the dentist, you’re not alone.
+25% of us are fearful enough to avoid or delay appointments with our dentist, but is there a solution?
+Aside from finding a dental practice that understands your dental phobia and makes you feel at ease, have you ever heard of dental sedation?

 Going to the dentist isn’t always a pleasant experience.
-Often as a result of our previous experiences of the dentist, fear of the dentist — or dentophobia — can be crippling.
-In fact, experts estimate that 85% of dental phobias develop as a result of a negative experience in the past.
-However, not attending the dentist can lead to more complex problems, such as gum disease, which can require even further treatment.
-The result is an ongoing cycle of anxiety, so what can you do?
+Often as a result of our previous experiences of the dentist, fear of the dentist or dental phobia can be crippling leading considerable anxiety.
+In fact, experts estimate that 85% of dental phobias develop as a result of a negative dental experience in the past.
+However, not attending the dentist can lead to more complex problems, such as gum disease, abscesses and need for the emergency dentist which can require even further treatment.
+The result is an ongoing cycle of dental anxiety, so what can you do?

 Fortunately, dental sedation is a solution.
 At our dental clinic we use intravenous sedation: a relaxation technique that puts patients in a dreamlike state.
 Your dentist will inject the sedative into a vein and monitor the level of sedation throughout.
 A numbing agent can be applied to the area so that the procedure is entirely painless.

 Intravenous sedation (or IV sedation) is the favoured alternative to a general or local anaesthetic.
 With an IV injection, the patient is conscious and aware of their surroundings and treatment.
 This allows you to communicate with your dentist and remain in control.
 One is not quite asleep but in a dreamy sleep like state and largely unaware.

 Dental sedation can be used in any circumstance, from a simple tooth clean performed by our cosmetic dentists, to more invasive procedures, such as wisdom tooth extraction.
 With IV sedation, these can be performed with ease and with no discomfort to the patient.